Starting with Canon Lenses and below Canon 5D Mark III.

 [•] Canon 16- 35mm F2.8 USM II Wide Angle Lens

 I think most people bypass this Lens and go for the 17-40mm mostly on price… but seriously consider this lens and collect all your coins from the money box as its perfect for landscapes & weddings.
-It gives a wide open feel to an image.35mm focal length is great for street photography and at 16mm even nicer for that wide open landscape shot.
-Plus the aperture opening up to f2.8 is quite an open aperture for a wide angle zoom lens.
+It gives a wide open feel to an image.
+35mm focal length is great for street photography and at 16mm even nicer for that wide open landscape shot.

 The 16-35mm F2.8L is an excellent wide angle zoom for landscapes and general photography.
 The lens really exceeds as a wide because the open aperture of F2.8 allows for plenty of light.